Ignacy Jan Paderewski: Politician and diplomat

 In 1910, Paderewski funded the Grunwald Monument in Kraków to commemorate the 500th anniversary of the Battle of Grunwald.
 The monument's unveiling led to great patriotic demonstrations.
-In speaking to the gathered throng, Paderewski proved as adept at capturing their hearts and minds for the political cause as he was with his music.
-His passionate delivery needed no recourse to notes.
+In speaking to the gathered throng, Paderewski captured their hearts and minds for the political cause.
+His delivery needed no recourse to notes.
 Paderewski's status as an artist and philanthropist and not as a member of any of the many Polish political factions became one of his greatest assets and so he rose above the quarrels, and he could legitimately appeal to higher ideals of unity, sacrifice, charity, and work for common goals.

 In World War I, Paderewski became an active member of the Polish National Committee in Paris, which was soon accepted by the Triple Entente as the representative of the forces trying to create the state of Poland.
 Paderewski became the committee's spokesman, and soon, he and his wife also formed other organizations, including the Polish Relief Fund in London, and the White Cross Society in the United States.
 Paderewski met the English composer Edward Elgar, who used a theme from Paderewski's Fantasie Polonaise in his work Polonia, written for the Polish Relief Fund concert in London on 6 July 1916 (the title certainly recognises Paderewski's Symphony in B minor).